-- (1) The Governor in Council may from time to time for the purposes of this Act appoint fit and proper persons to be- - (a) shorthand reporters;
+- (1) The chief executive may, for this Act, appoint appropriate persons to be- - (a) shorthand reporters; - (b) in relation to the recording under this Act of legal proceedings by mechanical means-recorders. - (1A) However, if so requested by the court or judicial person who has directed the recording under this Act of the legal proceeding by shorthand or mechanical means, the chief executive may appoint a shorthand reporter or, as the case may be, recorder for the purpose of a particular legal proceeding. - (2) A person may hold- - (a) any such office in conjunction with any other office held by the person; - (b) the office of shorthand reporter as well as the office of recorder. - (3) Subject to subsection (2), the provisions of this Act shall not prejudice or otherwise affect the application of the provisions of the Public Service Act 1996 to any office referred to in subsection (1), or to any person appointed or deemed to be appointed to any such office, and shall not prejudice or otherwise affect any lawful exemption from that Act of any such office or officer. - (4) The chief executive may cause- - (a) any appointment made under this section; - (b) any appointment as a shorthand reporter continued by this Act in force for the purposes hereof;

-- (b) in relation to the recording under this Act of legal proceedings by mechanical means-recorders. - (1A) However, if so requested by the court or judicial person who has directed the recording under this Act of the legal proceeding by shorthand or mechanical means, the Minister may appoint a shorthand reporter or, as the case may be, recorder for the purpose of a particular legal proceeding. - (2) A person may hold- - (a) any such office in conjunction with any other office held by the person; - (b) the office of shorthand reporter as well as the office of recorder. - (3) Subject to subsection (2), the provisions of this Act shall not prejudice or otherwise affect the application of the provisions of the Public Service Act 1996 to any office referred to in subsection (1), or to any person appointed or deemed to be appointed to any such office, and shall not prejudice or otherwise affect any lawful exemption from that Act of any such office or officer. - (4) The Minister may cause- - (a) any appointment made under this section; - (b) any appointment as a shorthand reporter continued by this Act in force for the purposes hereof; - (c) any cancellation or other determination of any such appointment;
+(c) any cancellation or other determination of any such appointment;